ros2/rcpputils/QUALITY_DECLARATION.md

 ### Change Requests [2.i]

-This package requires that all changes occur through a pull request, and all pull requests must resolve related documentation changes before merging.
+This package requires that all changes occur through a pull request.

 ### Contributor Origin [2.ii]

- This package has a confirmation of contributor origin policy, which can be found in [CONTRIBUTING](../CONTRIBUTING.md)
+ This package uses DCO as its confirmation of contributor origin policy.
+More information can be found in [CONTRIBUTING](../CONTRIBUTING.md).

 ### Peer Review Policy [2.iii]